codeborne/klite/TUTORIAL.md

 ```

 This will start a server on the default port 8080.
 You can change the listening IP and port by passing it as an argument to the `Server` constructor.
+Passing `InetSocketAddress(0)` will bind to any available port.

 ## Config